IceHarley/annot-vc/README.md

     *   Entities are annotated with hibernate annotations for automation of persisting
     *   There are repositories for each type of entities.
 Default CRUD operations are provided by spring, additional queries are configured with HQL
     *   Services use repositories and implement business rules.
-    For example if revision has same date and class/method with already existing revision it will update that revision in DB.
+    For example if revision has same date and class/method with already existing revision, on save it will update that revision in DB.
-    Otherwise it will be saved as new revision.
+    Otherwise, it will be inserted as new revision.
 Thus you may update comment or author of already existing revision.